The easiest way to get started is to load up the algorithm

 author are linked here:

-The assignments including support materials and sample solutions are
+assignments, including support materials and sample solutions, are

 available to instructors from